yoctoproject/poky/documentation/ref-manual/variables.rst

       when building the kernel and is passed to ``make`` as the target to build.

-      If you want to build an alternate kernel image type, use the :term:`KERNEL_ALT_IMAGETYPE` variable.
+      If you want to build an alternate kernel image type in addition to that specified by ``KERNEL_IMAGETYPE``, use the :term:`KERNEL_ALT_IMAGETYPE`
+      variable.

    :term:`KERNEL_MODULE_AUTOLOAD`
       Lists kernel modules that need to be auto-loaded during boot.